 Travelling Solo: A housesitter’s guide

 I love animals.
 Pets can be terrific companions.
-But when you are travelling solo to housesit in different countries, it can be socially isolating without human contact.
+But when you are travelling alone as a woman to housesit in different countries, it can be socially isolating without human contact.
 Having a furry friend around is absolutely great, but talking to creatures who don’t answer back does have its limits.